 Born and raised in New York City, Meredith fell in love with Africa from an early age.
-After completing her studies in Political Science at Columbia University, she left the States to travel across Tanzania and Kenya.
-It was there that Meredith met some of the world’s leading conservationists, scientists and filmmakers, and began a lifelong commitment to preserving Africa’s most threatened species while helping to form strategies for education and community development.
+After completing her studies in Political Science at Columbia University, she travelled across Tanzania and Kenya where she spent time with leading conservationists and scientists, beginning a lifelong commitment to environmental and community development in Africa.

 In 1991, after two years at Time, Inc., Meredith returned to Africa where she reported on financial and environmental stories for Business Day in Johannesburg.
 During her years in South Africa, she was involved with various organizations that focused on rural development and wildlife management.